stephan-fischer/jQuery-LiveUrl/README.md

-# jquery.liveurl - a facebook attachment clone
+# jquery.liveurl - a facebook attachment clone (version 1.2.0)

 This plugin enables a **live preview** for an url in a *textarea*, like the facebook attachment<br/> of a post.
 Multiple images and a video preview is in this demo integrated.